Fall Prevention in The Elderly – High Risk for Falls?

 - Stay off ladders.
 Let someone younger do that.

-- Stay out of the attic.
-We recently rented a storage building just so we wouldn’t have to struggle to put the Christmas tree and decorations up n the attic again.
-Of course, we found lots of other things to put in that building too)))
+- Stay out of the attic whenever possible.
+We recently rented a storage unit specifically to avoid the hassle and risk of putting the Christmas tree and decorations up in the attic again.
+Naturally, we ended up finding plenty of other things to store there too! 😊

 More from My Blog